Table of Contents

 Surgery

 Surgery is often the first treatment recommended when the cancer is localized to one part of the body, with the goal being to eliminate the cancerous cells from the animal’s body.
 It may include complete or partial removal of a tumor or exploration of a particular area to obtain a sample of tumor tissue and evaluate how normal the tissue is, according to Oncolink.
-In situations where total removal is not possible, surgery may not be as effective as other treatments.
-It is often combined with radiation treatments.
+In situations where total removal is not possible, surgery may still be recommended to debulk a tumor, or decrease its size.
+Debulking surgery is often combined with radiation treatments or other treatments.

-A one-time surgery can cost $500 and up, especially if the tumor is located in a hard to reach location, according to the Cornell University College of Veterinary Medicine.
+A one-time surgery can cost $500 or much more, especially if the tumor is located in a hard-to-reach location, according to the Cornell University College of Veterinary Medicine.

 Chemotherapy

-The cost of treatment can ranges widely, depending on the pet and where the cancer is located.
-A chemotherapy dose can range from $150 to $600, with a full treatment series reaching into the thousands, according to the Veterinary Cancer Society.
+The cost of treatment ranges widely, depending on the pet and where the cancer is located.
+A single chemotherapy dose can range from $150 to $600, with a full treatment series reaching $3,000 to $10,000, according to CareCredit.

 Radiation therapy